 In 1998, Steve accepted the position of Deputy Chief of Operations with the Guelph Police Service, a position he held until relocating to Belleville as the Deputy Chief in 2000.

 In January 2002, he was chosen as Belleville’s Chief of Police.
-At that time and at the age of 41, Steve was one of the youngest, if not the youngest, Chief of Police in Canada.
+At that time, and at the age of 41, Steve was one of the youngest Chiefs of Police in Canada.
 In November 2008, Steve became the Chief of the Kingston Police Force, a position he held for over three years.

-In June 2012, Steve was named the next Chief of the Halton Regional Police Service and commenced his duties with Halton on September 1.
+In June 2012, Steve was named the next Chief of the Halton Regional Police Service and commenced his duties with Halton in September 2012.

-Steve has been actively involved over many years with a variety of organizations and boards, including the Children’s Aid Society, Belleville General Hospital, the Hospital for Sick Children in Toronto, and a variety of sports teams and organizations.
-He is currently President of the Ontario Association of Chiefs of Police and has served as the Chair of the Governing Body of the Criminal Intelligence Service of Ontario.
+Steve has been actively involved with a variety of organizations, boards and sports teams over the years.
+He has served as the President of the Ontario Association of Chiefs of Police, he has served as the Chair of the Governing Body of the Criminal Intelligence Service of Ontario and has been on the CISO Executive for 10 years.

-In February 2010, he was designated as a Certified Municipal Manager Level III (the highest level) by the Ontario Municipal Management Institute, and in January 2012, he was appointed by the Governor General of Canada as an Officer of the Order of Merit of the Police Forces.
+In January 2012, he was appointed by the Governor General of Canada as an Officer of the Order of Merit of the Police Forces.